-I guess the next logical step in his career is to set his style of comedy to animation and talking food, so we have Sausage Party, the first R-rated animated feature to be distributed by a major film studio since South Park: Bigger, Longer & Uncut in 1999, as well as the first CG animated R-rated film with a wide release.
+I guess the next logical step in his career is to set his style of comedy to Toy Story-inspired animation and talking food, so we have Sausage Party, the first R-rated animated feature to be distributed by a major film studio since South Park: Bigger, Longer & Uncut in 1999, as well as the first CG animated R-rated film with a wide release.
 Gotta be honest, the trailer alone got my attention, when I first saw the trailer (Red Band I might add!)
 I was shocked at the concept, seeing all these cute little food characters getting mauled to death, shredded, sliced, and consumed by a giant woman, it’s like the ultimate “Fuck you!” to family entertainment, I thought it looked interesting, but to be honest I was more interested in watching it just for the sake of seeing an R-rated animated comedy movie in theaters again.

-So when the movie came out, I rounded up a couple of friends, went to a 21+ theater, sat down, and watched it.
+So, when the movie came out, I rounded up a couple of friends, went to a 21+ adults only theater, sat down, and watched it.
 Many bizarre laughs were had, I mean it we were laughing constantly at the movie, it’s an animated comedy that takes full advantage of the comedic possibilities of its premise and I got pretty much every laugh I wanted to get out of it.

 But after a freak-out involving a jar of honey mustard going on and on about the truth behind being “Chosen” Frank and Brenda get flung out of the shopping cart as Frank’s best friend, Barry (voiced by Michael Cera-Arrested Development, Superbad, Juno) among other groceries get taken to a woman’s house where they start to experience the truth for themselves.